 NNPRFTC will review all submitted materials for completeness and notify the Program when the documentation is completed.

 The purpose of the Self Study is to conduct an internal evaluation of the Program’s adherence to the NNPRFTC’s Accreditation Standards.
-The Program conducts their Self Study, writes up the findings, and submits their Self Study Report and any associated documentation within six (6) calendar months from the date of submitting the Application.
+The Program conducts their Self Study.
+Tools to assist in the self study process include the gap analysis and the table of meetings for the site visit.
+The findings of the Self Study are written up and submitted to the NNPRFTC with any associated documentation within six (6) calendar months from the date of submitting the Application.

 The Application, Self Study Report, any other associated documentation, and payment of the remaining balance of the $9,000 application fee (in addition to the $1,000 fee to initiate the review) must be received prior to further accreditation review action such as conducting the site visit.